Who Needs Monitoring for Elmiron-Related Eye Changes?

 Clinical Presentation and Diagnosis of Pigmentary Maculopathy

-Pigmentary maculopathy is a retinal disorder characterized by pigmentary changes in the macula, the central area of the retina responsible for sharp, detailed vision.
-The condition has been identified with long-term use of Elmiron, as noted in the drug's FDA-approved labeling (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Visual symptoms reported in affected patients include difficulty reading, slow adjustment to low or reduced light environments, and blurred vision (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-The visual consequences of these pigmentary changes are not fully characterized, but the labeling emphasizes that they may be irreversible (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Diagnosis typically involves a comprehensive ophthalmologic evaluation, including color fundoscopic photography, ocular coherence tomography (OCT), and auto-fluorescence imaging, as recommended in the drug's prescribing information (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-The condition must be distinguished from other causes of retinal pigment changes, such as age-related macular degeneration or hereditary pattern dystrophy, which may confound diagnosis and follow-up (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Pigmentary maculopathy refers to abnormal pigmentary changes in the retina, specifically in the macula, the central area responsible for sharp, detailed vision.
+According to the FDA-approved labeling for Elmiron, these changes have been reported in the literature and are identified with long-term use of the drug (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Visual symptoms reported in affected cases include difficulty reading, slow adjustment to low or reduced light environments, and blurred vision (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+The visual consequences of these pigmentary changes are not fully characterized, but the labeling notes that they may be irreversible (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Diagnosis of pigmentary maculopathy typically involves a comprehensive ophthalmologic evaluation.
+The labeling recommends that a detailed ophthalmologic history be obtained in all patients prior to starting treatment with Elmiron (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+For patients with pre-existing ophthalmologic conditions, a comprehensive baseline retinal examination—including color fundoscopic photography, ocular coherence tomography (OCT), and auto-fluorescence imaging—is recommended before starting therapy (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+For all patients, a baseline retinal examination (including OCT and auto-fluorescence imaging) is suggested within six months of initiating treatment and periodically while continuing treatment (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+If pigmentary changes develop, the risks and benefits of continuing treatment should be re-evaluated (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).

 Elmiron Pharmacology and Reported Adverse Effects